-I. Multi-socket environment.
+Multi-socket environment.

 It supports up to N sockets, the N value depends on the module you are using.
 To know the N value, use the AT#SCFG=?
 Test command.
-The N socket connections can distributed over he the available physical ports, as shown in Fig. 2, and Fig. 3.
-The AT Commands Interfaces (AT Parsers: AT0, AT1, AT2) can work in COMMAND mode or in ONLINE mode.
+The N socket connections can be distributed over the available physical ports, as shown in Fig. 2 and Fig. 3.

+The AT Commands Interfaces (AT Parsers: ATO, AT1, AT2) can work in COMMAND mode or in ONLINE mode.
 In COMMAND mode, the user can send AT commands which are parsed by the AT parser, and, on the same physical line, the user receives the AT commands responses.

-Fig. 2: Example of Ports Config. and Skt Distribution
+Figure 2: Example of Ports Config. and Skt Distribution